junxit/us-congress-bills-116/metadata.md

 - 2020-12-02 — Placed on the Union Calendar, Calendar No. 499.
 - 2020-12-02 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-606, Part I.
 - 2020-12-02 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-606, Part I.
+- 2020-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-12-10 — Considered as unfinished business. (consideration: CR H7127-7128)
+- 2020-12-10 — Considered under suspension of the rules. (consideration: CR H7121-7122)
+- 2020-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5040.
+- 2020-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-10 — Mr. Huffman moved to suspend the rules and pass the bill, as amended.
+- 2020-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 6 (Roll no. 243). (text: CR H7121)
+- 2020-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 6 (Roll no. 243).(text: CR H7121)